-Nevirapine prevents the multiplication of HIV virus in human cells.
-Thus stops the HIV virus from producing new viruses.
+Nevirapine prevents the multiplication of HIV virus in human cells, thereby stopping the HIV virus from producing new viruses.

-Rash, Headache, Decrease in granulocyte count, Vomiting, Allergic reaction, Nausea, Abdominal pain, Fatigue, Fever, Increased liver enzymes, Diarrhoea.
+Rash, Headache, Agranulocytosis (deficiency of granulocytes in the blood), Vomiting, Allergic reaction, Nausea, Abdominal pain, Fatigue, Fever, Increased liver enzymes, Diarrhea

 Available Medicine for Nevirapine

 NeviretroAlkem Laboratories Ltd